ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 ## Actions

-Actions provide information about creation, edits, and other things that have occurred to an asset.
+An action is an assertion that provides information about creation, edits, and other things that have occurred to an asset.
 In the manifest, an `actions` assertion is an array of [ManifestAssertion](manifest-ref.mdx#manifestassertion) objects.
 For example:

 ```json
 ...